The Ultimate Hiring Guide

 | GitHub

-5 Steps to quickly find the best software engineers on GitHub
+5 steps to source the best software engineers on GitHub

 Step 1: Create a GitHub account Non-logged in users are very restricted as to what they can and can’t search for in GitHub, so the first thing you need to do (even as a recruiter) is create your own account.
 All you need to do so, is a username,